Zach Slobig

 Editorial Director, San Francisco

 Zach is drawn to stories of ordinary people doing extraordinary things.
-He has written documentary news features and story-edited award-winning independent documentaries that have screened internationally.
-In 2009 he co-wrote 180˚ South, a feature film about land conservation wrapped in a pan-American adventure story that began in California and ended in Chilean Patagonia.
-Shortly after, he and his wife traced a similar path down the entire Pacific coastline in a pickup truck loaded with camping gear and surfboards.
-They now live with their eleven-year-old daughter in the westernmost sandy fringes of San Francisco.
+He has written documentary news features and story-edited award-winning independent documentaries screened internationally.
+In 2009, he cowrote 180° South, a feature film about land conservation framed through a pan-American adventure from California to Chilean Patagonia.
+Shortly afterward, he and his wife traveled the Pacific coastline in a pickup truck loaded with camping gear and surfboards.
+They now live with their daughter in San Francisco.